benschoch/awesome-go-extended/README.md

 ## TL;DR

-You can download and open the [index.html](./index.html) file or head your browser to the github.io page.
+You can download and open the [index.html](./index.html) file or head your browser to [my github.io page](https://benschoch.github.io/).

 ## Build HTML